sendgrid/docs/content/docs/ads/analyze-the-performance-of-your-ads-campaign.md

 ---
 layout: page
 weight: 0
-title: Analyze the performance of your Ads campaign
+title: Analyzing the performance of your Ads campaign
 group:
 seo:
-  title: Monitor and analyze the performance of your Ads campaign
+  title: Analyzing the performance of your Ads campaign
   description: Learn how to monitor and analyze the performance of your Ads campaign
   keywords:
 navigation: